dsyer/presos/decks/cloud-boot-netflix.md

 ## Bootification

-How to bring the ease of Spring Boot to a micro-services platform?
+How to bring the ease of Spring Boot to a micro-services architecture?

 * Netflix OSS
 * Consul